soxueren/atsd/administration/migration/reporter.md

 * Login into Cloudera Manager.
 * Open **Hosts > All Hosts**, expand the **Roles** and verify that ResourceManager, NodeManagers and HistoryServer services are running on the cluster.
-* Open **Clusters > Cluster > YARN (MR2 Included) > Configuration**, search for the 'yarn.log-aggregation-enable' property and verify that it's checked.
+* Open **Clusters > Cluster > YARN (MR2 Included) > Configuration**, search for the 'yarn.log-aggregation-enable' property and verify that it is checked.

 ![](./images/cloudera-log-aggregation-settings.jpeg)

 ### Prepare Map-Reduce Job

-Login into the server where YARN ResourceManager is running.
+Log in to the server where YARN ResourceManager is running.

 Create a temporary directory and download the DataTableReporter jar file.